-(b1) Thomas S. funds may be expended to support services for Thomas S. Class members in adult care homes when the service needs of individual Class members in these homes cannot be met via the established maximum adult care home rate.

-- The Department of Human Resources shall continue to implement a prospective unit cost reimbursement system and shall ensure that unit cost rates reflect reasonable costs by conducting cost center service type rate comparisons and cost center line item budget reviews as may be necessary. - Reporting requirements.
+- (b) To ensure that Thomas S. Class members are appropriately served, no State funds shall be expended on placement and services for Thomas S. Class members except: - (1) Funds specifically appropriated by the General Assembly for the placement and services of Thomas S. Class members; and - (2) Funds for placement and services for which Thomas S. Class members are otherwise eligible. - (b1) Thomas S. funds may be expended to support services for Thomas S. Class members in adult care homes when the service needs of individual Class members in these homes cannot be met via the established maximum adult care home rate. - (c) The Department of Human Resources shall continue to implement a prospective unit cost reimbursement system and shall ensure that unit cost rates reflect reasonable costs by conducting cost center service type rate comparisons and cost center line item budget reviews as may be necessary. - (d) Reporting requirements.
 The Department of Human Resources shall submit by April 1 of each fiscal year a report to the General Assembly on the progress achieved in serving members and prospective members of the Thomas S. Class.
-The report shall include the following: - (1) The number of Thomas S. clients confirmed as Class members: - (2) The number of prospective Class members evaluated; - (3) The number of prospective Class members awaiting evaluation; - The number of individuals identified as prospective Class members: (3a) - The number of Class members or prospective Class members added in (4) the preceding 12 months due to their admission to a State psychiatric hospital: - (5) A description of the types of treatment services provided to Class members; and - An analysis of the use of funds appropriated for the Class.
-(6) - Notwithstanding any other provision of law, if the Department of Human Resources determines that a local program is not providing minimally adequate services to members of the Class identified in Thomas S., et al. v.
+The report shall include the following: - (1) The number of Thomas S. clients confirmed as Class members; - (2) The number of prospective Class members evaluated; - (3) The number of prospective Class members awaiting evaluation; - (3a) The number of individuals identified as prospective Class members; - (4) The number of Class members or prospective Class members added in the preceding 12 months due to their admission to a State psychiatric hospital; - (5) A description of the types of treatment services provided to Class members; and - (6) An analysis of the use of funds appropriated for the Class. - (e) Notwithstanding any other provision of law, if the Department of Human Resources determines that a local program is not providing minimally adequate services to members of the Class identified in Thomas S., et al. v.
 Britt, formerly Thomas S., et al. v.
-Flaherty, or does not show a willingness to do so, the Department may ensure the provision of these services through contracts with public or private agencies or by direct operation by the Department of these programs." - Requested by: Senator Martin of Guilford EXTENSION TASK FORCE TO DETERMINE OF A MINIMUM REIMBURSEMENT RATE FOR ADULT DEVELOPMENTAL ACTIVITY PROGRAMS (ADAP) - Sec.
+Flaherty, or does not show a willingness to do so, the Department may ensure the provision of these services through contracts with public or private agencies or by direct operation by the Department of these programs."

+- 40 Requested by: Senator Martin of Guilford - 41 EXTENSION OF TASK FORCE TO DETERMINE A MINIMUM - 42 REIMBURSEMENT RATE FOR ADULT DEVELOPMENTAL ACTIVITY - PROGRAMS (ADAP)

+Sec.
 24.5.
-Section 1 of Chapter 481 of the 1995 Session Laws reads as rewritten: - "Section 1.
+Section 1 of Chapter 481 of the 1995 Session Laws reads as rewritten:

+"Section 1.
 The Secretary of the Department of Human Resources shall establish in the Office of the Secretary a special task force to determine a minimum reimbursement rate for Adult Developmental Activity Programs (ADAP).
 In addition, this task force shall review the current funding stream to ensure that it is the most effective way possible to provide day services to adults with developmental disabilities, including which division within the Department is most appropriate for this program.
 The task force shall report to the Mental Health Study Commission the results of its study in time for these results to be included in the Mental Health Study Commission's report to the 1995 General Assembly, Regular Session 1996.
 1997 General Assembly.
-The task force shall terminate after the presentation of its report to the Commission. - At a minimum, the task force shall consist of: - Two representatives from community rehabilitation programs;
+The task force shall terminate after the presentation of its report to the Commission.

+At a minimum, the task force shall consist of:

-- 1 (2) A representative from the Department of Human Resources; - (3) A representative from the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services; - (4) A representative from the Division of Vocational Rehabilitation; and - (5) A representative from the Association for Retarded Citizens.
+- (1) Two representatives from community rehabilitation programs; - (2) A representative from the Department of Human Resources; - (3) A representative from the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services; - (4) A representative from the Division of Vocational Rehabilitation; and - (5) A representative from the Association for Retarded Citizens.